-SETBACK: The horizontal distance measured in a straight line from any property line, shoreline, road (or edge of legally established right-of- way if no road exists) abutting a lot or property to the nearest part of a structure or other regulated object or area.
+SETBACK: The horizontal distance measured in a straight line from any property line, shoreline or road (or edge of legally established right-of- way if no road exists) abutting a lot or property to the nearest part of a structure or other regulated object or area.

 Setback shall apply to all sides of a lot having shore frontage or road frontage, unless stated otherwise within this Ordinance.
-For the purpose of setback requirements, fences, walls, signs, roads, parking areas & driveways shall not be considered structures, except that roads, walls, parking areas, and driveways must meet shoreline setbacks.
-Where the setback is from a private right-of-way, the setback shall be equal to the property line setback requirements of the district in which the property is located.
+For the purpose of setback requirements, fences, walls, signs, roads, parking areas, footpaths, sidewalks & driveways shall not be considered structures, except that roads, sidewalks, walls, parking areas, and driveways must meet shoreline setbacks.